Helping you help yourself, helps your children too.

-If you have had a busy day and you’ll not be able to achieve a task that will take an hour, and you hadn’t planned to do it in that day, then choose a simple 5 min task.
-Put the washing on, wipe the kitchen side.
-Empty the dishwasher, etc., tell yourself you can do it.
+If you have had a busy day and you’ll not be able to achieve a task that will take an hour, that planned to do it that day, then choose a simple 5 min task.
+Put the washing on, and wipe the kitchen side.
+Empty the dishwasher, etc., and tell yourself you can do it.

 Stay focused stay positive.

-If you’re struggling with negative thoughts and getting a lot of them, start writing it down.
+If you’re struggling with negative thoughts and getting a lot of them, start writing them down.